William Patterson and Maria Hennem

 References

 (1) Janet Patterson, "The Pattersons of 'Rangelands' Winton".
 To see contents.
-Janet still has copies for sale for $30, posted in Australia.
-If you contact this website, we will relay requests to Janet.
 The book is 400+ A4 pages, beautifully produced.
 All bar 60 pages are about the Pattersons after they moved to Queensland.
 On the other hand, the 60 pages on England, Tasmania and Victoria/NSW reflect accumulated research by many people over a period of years.
-Janet is unhappy about the quality of the bookbinding, and you have to take the book as it is.
-Pages may come loose after heavy use.

 (2) A good read to get a feel for the world William found in Tasmania is a book "An Account of the Colony of Van Diemen's land, principally written for the use of Emigrants"